-Monthly or Quarterly Subgrant Expenditure Requests: Upon accepting the award, each agency is required to indicate whether it agrees to submitting Monthly or Quarterly SERs to CJCC.
+Monthly or Quarterly Subgrant Expenditure Requests: Upon accepting the award, each agency is required to submit Monthly or Quarterly SERs to CJCC.
 Monthly SERs are due on the 15th day of the month immediately following the month in which expenses were incurred; i.e., an SER for expenses incurred in January is due by February 15.
 Quarterly SERs are due on the following dates for the corresponding financial reporting periods:

 QUARTERLY SERs

-FINANCIAL REPORTING PERIOD DUE ON OR BEFORE THE FOLLOWING DATES
+FINANCIAL REPORTING PERIOD DUE ON THE FOLLOWING DATES

 October 1 - December 31 January 30

 January 1 - March 31 April 30

 April 1 - June 30 July 30

 July 1 - September 30 October 30